API Schema Troubleshooting

 Bright parses an uploaded API schema to define the attack surface of the scanned target.
-If the schema is configured improperly, Bright displays the corresponding warnings and error messages in the Schema Editor.
+If the schema is misconfigured, Bright displays the corresponding warnings and error messages in the Schema Editor.

-This section provides the guidelines on how to deal with the configuration issues which may occur while uploading an API schema for a new scan and editing it in the Schema Editor.
+This section provides guidelines on how to deal with the configuration issues that may occur while uploading an API schema for a new scan and editing it in the Schema Editor.
 To learn how to work with the Schema Editor, see Edit an Uploaded API Schema.

 Configuration issues overview